-The Willie Wagtails are an acoustic powerhouse who play a unique blend of Aussie bush dance jazz.
-Consisting of banjo, trumpet, upright bass, fiddle and mandolin, the Willies play a mix of New Orleans jazz and Aussie folk music, creating a loud swinging cacophony.
+The Willie Wagtails are a bunch of old mates who play a unique blend of ocker jazz-folk music.
+They seek to make connections with Australian history, landscape and politics in their songwriting and their energetic, discordant music smells like the bush.
 Combined with a penchant for the dinky-di vernacular and fondness of the great outdoors, The Willie Wagtails set out to remind us of our Aussie roots; the dreamtime, the early settlers, the Aussie battlers, and the late-night servo meat pie.

 The Willies have toured Australia extensively playing festivals, pubs and halls far and wide, with appearances including the Port Fairy Folk Festival, Wangaratta Jazz Festival, Tablelands Folk Festival (QLD), Guildford Banjo Jamboree, Newstead Folk Festival, Bendigo Blues and Roots, Maldon Folk Festival, Fleurieu Folk Festival (SA), Nanga Folk Festival (WA), Kangaroo Valley Folk Festival (NSW), as well as supporting artists including The Duhks (Canada), Jaron Freeman-Fox (Canada), Perch Creek and The Woohoo Revue.

 Bushrangers Need Bush marks The Willie Wagtails’ most creative outburst to date.
 It features 12 original tracks including songs of creekside hanky-panky, Geoffrey Rush, Southern Cross ute stickers, solar panels and above all, home.

 The album features a high-energy dynamic, loud and proud, capturing a moment in time when the group's renewed sense of inspiration was overflowing in all directions.
 It is a multi-faceted Aussie folk jazz party hullabaloo!